ferrarimarco/open-development-environment-devbox/README.md

 The following aliases are automatically set up during the provisioning process:
 - *`changelog-generator`*: to run Github Changelog Generator
 - *`git-log1`*, *`git-log2`*, *`git-log3`*: see [open-development-environment-git](https://github.com/ferrarimarco/open-development-environment-git) for details

-### How to install Oracle SQL Developer
-The archive containing Oracle SQL Developer must be manually downloaded from Oracle as it requires the acceptance of a license and a login:

-1. Download Oracle SQL Developer from [Oracle Website](http://www.oracle.com/technetwork/developer-tools/sql-developer/downloads/index.html)
-1. Put the downloaded archive in `provisioning/ansible/downloads`
-1. Rename the archive file to `sqldeveloper.zip`
-1. Run the playbook

 ## Contributions
 If you have suggestions, please create a new GitHub issue or a pull request.